Heel Pain Treatment

 Dr. Jamshidinia / Board Certified Los Angeles Podiatrist

 Pain Behind the Heel:

 The 2 most common causes of pain behind the heel are Achilles tendonitis and heel bursitis.

-1. Achilles Tendonitis– This is inflammation of the tendon that runs behind the ankle and inserts on the back surface of the heel bone.
+1. Achilles Tendonitis– This is an inflammation of the tendon that runs behind the ankle and inserts on the back surface of the heel bone.
 As the pain behind the heel builds, the skin becomes inflamed and swollen.
 This is commonly experienced by athletes and runners or in those people who wear shoes that rub or cut into the back of the heel.

 2. Heel Bursitis– Inflammation of the back of the heel that causes a sac of fluid (bursa) to form.
 The pain is typically felt at the back of the heel, with associated swelling of the Achilles tendon.
 The pain tends to get worse as the day progresses.
 It is commonly caused by landing awkwardly on the heels or from wearing overly tight shoes.

 Although the description may make the symptom obvious, it is important to clearly understand where your heel pain is occurring, at what time of day, what makes it worse, and what makes it better.
 All of these characteristics of your heel pain will help your podiatrist diagnose the likely cause of it.

 - Pain on the bottom of the heel